Spagettileg/student-dash/README.md

 index.html             | social media - footer   | `fab fa-linkedin`

 ### Navbar Design
-For all device views, the navbar offers a blue navbar design, built up with 5 shaed of blue to create a `linear-gradient` design, or tubuler effect.
+For all device views, the navbar offers a blue navbar design, built up with 5 shades of blue to create a `linear-gradient` design, or tubuler effect.
 A reset button feature is positioned to the right of a headline narrative and is subject to a pseudo-hover class.
 The reset filter button changes colour upon the user hovering their cursor.

 ## Technologies Applied
 The following technologies were used in the design and build of this project.